codenet/col733-cloud/compute-rdd.md

 that manages other worker machines.
 The driver is keeping track of RDDs.
 For each RDD, driver knows its
 * number of partitions,
-* partition function: may be simple hash-based or could be user-specified;
+* partition function: may be simple hash-based or could be user-specified.
-for example, user wants all data related to iitd.ac.in within a single partition
+For example, user wants all data related to iitd.ac.in within a single partition,
-* where are its partitions: partitions may be replicated for FT
+* where are its partitions: partitions may be replicated for FT,
-* list of dependencies (lineage)
+* list of dependencies (lineage).

 Let us see an example execution of a [PageRank](https://github.com/apache/spark/blob/master/examples/src/main/python/pagerank.py) program written using Spark.
 PageRank measures the popularity of pages.
 Given the following graph, one would expect
 * u1 and u3 to have equal ranks,
-* u2 to have higher ranks than u1 and u3
+* u2 to have a higher rank than u1 and u3
 * u4 to have a higher rank than u2 (a popular page u2 thinks u4 is popular, but u4 does not consider u2 to be popular).